Coevolutionary Continuous Discrete Diffusion: Make Your Diffusion Language Model a Latent Reasoner: Introduction

-Based on these insights, in \Cref{sec:ccdd} we propose a new language modeling paradigm termed \textbf{Coevolutionary Continuous Discrete Diffusion} (CCDD), which combines the advantages of both continuous and discrete diffusion while eliminating the shortcomings via their complementarity.
+Based on these insights, in \Cref{sec:ccdd} we propose a new language modeling paradigm named \textbf{Coevolutionary Continuous Discrete Diffusion} (CCDD), which combines the advantages of both continuous and discrete diffusion while eliminating the shortcomings via their complementarity.
 CCDD defines a joint diffusion process on both the discrete state space through CTMC and the continuous probability or embedding space through SDE~(\Cref{subsec:diffusion_process}).
 In the reverse process, one denoising model taking the partially noised tokens of both modalities as inputs learns to predict the data distribution in both spaces.
 Inspired by DiT~\citep{dit}, MM-DiT~\citep{sd3}, and MoE~\citep{moe}, we design several architectures for joint denoising with various parameter and computation efficiency~(\Cref{subsec:architecture_training}).
 In implementation, we adopt the contextualized embedding space from concurrent pretrained text embedding models such as Qwen3-Embedding~\citep{qwen3embedding}, which provides rich semnatics modeling joint distributions and injects knowledge from pretrained LMs via implicit representation guidance.
-CCDD further benefits from advanced training techniques such as asynchronous noises, and could adaptively balance between sampling quality (through inference-time scaling with SDE) and efficiency (through few-step sampling with ODE), thanks to improved sampling algorithms including representation classifier-free guidance (CFG) and consistency-based decoding.
+CCDD further enjoys great inference flexibility, adaptively balancing between sampling quality (through inference-time scaling with SDE) and efficiency (through few-step sampling with ODE), thanks to improved sampling algorithms including representation classifier-free guidance (CFG).
 To summarize, CCDD features both the strong expressive power of continuous diffusion and the good trainability of discrete diffusion.

-We experimentally validate the effectiveness of CCDD through extensive text modeling tasks, showing that CCDD reduces over $25\%$ compared with baselines of the same scale on LM1B dataset.
+We experimentally validate the effectiveness of CCDD through extensive text modeling tasks, showing that it reduces over $35\%$ perplexity compared with baselines of the same scale on LM1B and OWT dataset, using comparable parameters and FLOPs.
+Remarkably, our model reveals surprisingly \emph{superior few-step generation quality} compared with discrete baselines: CCDD with even only 8 steps achieves lower generative perplexity compared to MDLM with 256 steps.
+In complex reasoning tasks such as Sudoku, 3-SAT and countdown, CCDD also surpasses all previous methods including autoregressive models, masked discrete diffusion, and looped transformers.
+Our code is publicly available at \href{https://github.com/zhouc20/CCDD}{https://github.com/zhouc20/CCDD}.